s1030905/restaurant/README.md

 # restaurant
 This is a restaurant website where you can add your favorite restaurants to your own personal list.
+Support register by FB account
 NOTE: There are two seeds in script. step 1: npm run seed1 step 2: npm run seed2